-WordPress post categories help to make finding information about similar topics on your site easier for visitors.
-Publishing posts under categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress categories can help to make finding information about similar topics on your site easier for visitors.
+Publishing posts under categories also helps search engines to better index your WordPress site.

 Using WordPress Post Categories

 Default WordPress post web addresses are not very search engine friendly.
 In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

 Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:

 You can have the post URL display like this:

 If you have not configured your permalinks yet, then do so first before configuring your categories.